HarrySarson/website/README.md

 # npm-webpack-bolierplate
-:page_with_curl: Boilerplate for npm/node module.
+Boilerplate for npm/node module.
 Write with webpack & ES6

-## Installation

 ## How to get started
 1. Install node and npm.